-- Take advantage of a contractor listing service, which prescreens contractors, and can place you in touch with qualified firms.
+- Take advantage of a contractor listing service that prescreens contractors and can place you in touch with qualified firms.

 Choosing a model

 This is a tough one.
-Choosing a furnace or boiler is not like choosing a new television or computer.
-The public at large tends to be less familiar with the features and performance points that are important to a heating system than those of an entertainment system.
+Choosing an air conditioner or heat pump is not like choosing a new television or computer.
+The public at large tends to be less familiar with the features and performance points that are important to a cooling system than those of an entertainment system.
 The issues that should come to mind when choosing a model are price, performance, reliability, and features.

 Price versus Efficiency

 The price is important, but should not be the only consideration.
-Buying the least expensive heating equipment is usually not the best investment.
+Buying the least expensive cooling equipment is usually not the best investment.
 It is a better idea to consider the operating cost of the equipment as well as the first cost.
-Because heating systems last for many years, the operating cost will greatly exceed the first cost of the equipment over its lifetime.
+Because cooling systems last for many years, the operating cost will greatly exceed the first cost of the equipment over its lifetime.
 If you buy a more efficient system, then over time the lower operating cost will more than pay for the higher first cost.
-Not only that, high efficiency heating equipment improves comfort and air quality throughout the home, and helps reduce air pollution.
+Not only that, high-efficiency cooling equipment improves comfort and air quality throughout the home, and helps reduce air pollution.

-One easy way for consumers to differentiate high efficiency equipment is to look for the ENERGY STAR® Label.
-Heating and cooling products with the ENERGY STAR Label are produced by most major manufacturers and have the same features as standard products but also incorporate energy saving technology.
-Lists of ENERGY STAR labeled equipment are available on the Environmental Protection Agency's web page.
+One easy way for consumers to differentiate high-efficiency equipment is to look for the ENERGY STAR® Label.
+Heating and cooling products with the ENERGY STAR® Label are produced by most major manufacturers and have the same features as standard products but also incorporate energy saving technology.
+Lists of ENERGY STAR® labeled equipment are available on the Environmental Protection Agency web page.

 Manufacturer's product literature is a good source of efficiency information.
-Most residential heating systems are rated by Annual Fuel Utilization Efficiency (AFUE).
-The efficiency of heat pumps is described by its Heating Season Performance Factor (HSPF).
-However, it is common to see listed an equivalent AFUE for Heat Pumps.
+Most residential cooling systems are rated by Seasonal Energy Efficiency Rating (SEER).
+The efficiency of heat pumps is described by its SEER for cooling and Heating Season Performance Factor (HSPF) for heating.
 This information can be found in the product brochures and used as means to compare options.

-The heating system you choose today will probably still be around 25 years from now.
+The cooling system you choose today will probably still be around 15 years from now.
 To avoid frequent service calls and a lifetime of aggravation, you want to get reliable equipment.
 You should compare warranties offered on various makes and models and consider a good warranty from a reputable manufacturer to be an indication of a reliable product.
-At a minimum, you will be offered a 1-year limited warranty on your new heating equipment.
-Some manufacturers offer longer warranties, up to 5 years on the overall system and 20 years on heat exchangers.
+At a minimum, you will be offered a 1-year limited warranty on your new cooling equipment.
+Some manufacturers offer longer warranties, up to 5 years on the overall system and 10 years on compressors.
 Others offer extended warranties at additional cost.
-On heat pumps, you should look for a minimum 5-year warranty on the compressor.
 Just remember that there are options, don't settle for a minimum 1-year warranty if you don't have to.

 Another element of reliability is quality service and preventive maintenance.
 Be sure that there is a service company nearby that is qualified on the type of system you are purchasing.
-The best case would be to have factory-trained service technicians do all repairs and preventive maintenance on your system.
-Modern, high efficiency equipment is complicated, much like newer automobiles, and it takes a great deal of training in order to troubleshoot problems effectively and keep heating equipment in good working order.
+The best case would be to have factory trained service technicians do all repairs and preventive maintenance on your system.
+Modern, high-efficiency equipment is complicated, much like newer automobiles, and it takes a great deal of training in order to troubleshoot problems effectively and keep cooling equipment in good working order.

 Features and Specifications

-- Burner type and number of heating stages
+- Compressor type and number of cooling stages

 - Noise levels